Thursday, April 25, 2024

 Coimbra – Quarto Dia (25 de Abril)

-Today is the fiftieth anniversary of 25 de Abril.
-We have tickets for the train home in the early afternoon, so have time this morning to see how Coimbra does things.
+Today is the Dia da Liberdade, and the fiftieth anniversary of 25 de Abril.
+We have tickets for the train home early this afternoon, so have time this morning to see how Coimbra does things.
 The locals in the shops and restaurants report that there is to be a parade down the Rua Visconde da Luz to the Praça Oito de Maio.

 Returning to the Praça, we don't have to wait long for the marching bands to begin playing.
 The drums echo from the Rua, maybe from the direction of the Praça do Comércio.
 Soon the first band appears in front of the Igreja de Santa Cruz and stomps up the ramp to the terrace of the Câmara Municipal.